FBalzerMPE/imprs_sports_week/data/sport_descriptions/ping_pong/specifications.md

 ### Refereeing

 Since table tennis matches are going to take part during the whole week, there won't be referees available at all times.
 We ask you to count the points fairly and report the score afterwards via sending a mail or signal message to Fabi.
-If there is any dispute, just repeat the point - we're all here to have fun!
+If there is any dispute (especially at the MPE table, it's sometimes hard to tell whether the ball went through or over the patchy net), just repeat the point - we're all here to have fun!

 ### What to bring